deepset-ai/haystack/docs/_src/api/api/pipelines.md

 - `labels`: Ground-truth labels that you can use to perform an isolated evaluation of pipelines.
 These labels are input to nodes in the pipeline.
 - `documents`: A list of Document objects to be processed by the Pipeline Nodes.
 - `meta`: Files' metadata.
 Used in indexing pipelines in combination with `file_paths`.
-- `params`: Dictionary of parameters to be dispatched to the nodes.
+- `params`: A dictionary of parameters that you want to pass to the nodes.
 To pass a parameter to all Nodes, use: `{"top_k": 10}`.
 To pass a parameter to targeted Nodes, run:
  `{"Retriever": {"top_k": 10}, "Reader": {"top_k": 3, "debug": True}}`